PerfectScrash/Zombie-Plague-Special/README.md

 	- **Bombardier:** From Zombie Plague Shade.
 Zombie with infinities kill bombs
 	- **Spy:** Human with Simmilar Predator's Habilities and More Damage with M3 Shotgun
 	- **Dragon:** Can Fly and Unleash Fire and Ice

+* **If you Want to see more ZPSp Gameplay Additions Click Here: https://github.com/PerfectScrash/ZP-Special-Additions**

 * **Credits:**
 	- **MeRcyLeZZ:** for original zp version